-VERSION NUMBER V1
+VERSION NUMBER V2

-DATE & MINUTE REFERENCE (Council) FC 29.11.2022 item 105d
+DATE & MINUTE REFERENCE (Council) 21/05/2024 (REF)

-DATE OF NEXT REVIEW November 2023
+DATE OF NEXT REVIEW November 2025

 Introduction

 The Data Protection Act 2018 (DPA 2018), gives data subjects rights in relation to their personal data which are detailed further in this policy.
 In addition, the Privacy and Electronic Communications Regulations (PECR) which sits alongside the DPA 2018 gives people specific privacy rights in relation to electronic communications such as marketing calls, emails, texts, cookies and associated technologies.